 Did you lose a loved one due to someone else’s negligence or a wrongful act?
-If so, know that in certain circumstances, you could potentially seek justice on their behalf.
+If so, know that you could potentially seek justice on their behalf.

 People can generally seek justice and compensation through a personal injury lawsuit if someone else causes them harm.
 But what happens if someone close to you dies from their injuries before they can take legal action?
 Your loved one still deserves justice, and the party who hurt them should still be held accountable for their actions.
 The answer is a survival action, which allows an injury victim’s estate to pursue a lawsuit after they have died.

 If you’re interested in filing a survival action on your loved one’s behalf, The Wilhite Law Firm is ready to help.
 We’ve handled more than 45,000 cases over the last 45 years and have secured tens of millions of dollars on our clients’ behalf.
 And with more than two dozen attorneys and 90 staff members, we have the resources to take on even the biggest cases.
+We understand that the people we work with are often going through a difficult time in their lives, and we want to give them the peace of mind they deserve.
 Contact us today to discuss your options with an experienced Colorado survival actions attorney at no cost to you.

 What is a Survival Action?